 The bold choice gives a colourful contrast to the cool exterior.
 Coste’s company did the GA and even designed the furniture, while the interior décor was created in-house by the yard.

 The portholes in the cabins all open, so a fresh breeze can flow through the interior.
 You can open the doors and skylight to get a current of wind that replaces the air conditioning, even in summer.
 Coste says he carried this over from the sailing catamaran world.

 Originally intended for private use, the layout can accommodate a big family and has guest cabins with three beds apiece.
 You could picture the rooms reimagined with a larger wardrobe or sitting area instead of one of the beds if this wasn’t to the taste of a potential new owner.
 The owner who received Galaxy of Happiness as a gift found in the end that he wanted even more berths and is on the hunt for a larger yacht.

-Although catching the eye isn’t the aim, there is no denying that Coste, Latitude and Fraser — representing Galaxy of Happiness for sale — are all trying to attract a new type of client, one who is younger and more concerned about the environment, adventure and speed than yachting traditions — or perhaps who has had little experience in yachting at all.
+Although catching the eye isn’t the aim, there is no denying that Coste and Latitude are trying to attract a new type of client, one who is younger and more concerned about the environment, adventure and speed than yachting traditions — or perhaps who has had little experience in yachting at all.
 Coste thinks the trimaran, with its blend of unusual styling and efficient, speedy performance, could be just the ticket.

 Despite the modern lines, Coste says his inspiration for the twin trimarans comes from some of the oldest craft in the world.
 “It’s not that we’re actually doing something new — just look at Polynesian pirogues.
 Multihulls are one of the earliest configurations because they are efficient and stable,” says Coste.
 “It’s the same as those wooden craft: long, narrow hull and two outriggers.”